 Joomla!
 Contact Form Spam and Slow VPS Tech Support

 I rent several VPSs (from Strasmore’s ssdnodes.com) and I’ve always been impressed with the performance they provide for the price.
 I have one VPS that hosts my two personal websites and email, and for historical reasons it also relays email for one client’s Joomla!-based website.
-On Friday the 12th I woke up to email alerts that those websites were unreachable.
+This past Friday I woke up to email alerts that those websites were unreachable.
 I soon discovered that the entire server was unreachable.
 I could ssh in via the host’s emergency console back channel, but there was no route from the server to the public internet.
 I opened a support ticket asking my VPS host to look into it.

 The spam was coming from a contact form on a client’s website which allowed users to request a copy of the message, so spam bots were taking advantage of that to send spam (some short Chinese language message) to arbitrary email addresses.

-The first thing I did was configure the webserver to return 404 for the contact form which stopped the emails.
+The first thing I did was configure the webserver to return 404 for the page containing the contact form which stopped the emails.
 I then collected 77 unique IP addresses which continued hammering the form URL and DROP’d them at the firewall level.
-That seems to be the extent of our spammer’s botnet, because it completely stopped the attack.
+That seems to be the extent of the spammer’s botnet, because it completely stopped the attack.
 I then went about trying to configure Joomla!'s contact module to prevent it from being abused.
 I first disabled the option to send a confirmation email, which would at least prevent the form from being used to send backscatter spam to arbitrary addresses.

 But then I decided my client would still probably receive lots of spam from the form and it would be better to disable it entirely.